adlnet/xAPI-Spec/xAPI.md

 		<td>Filter, only return statements for which the specified agent or group is the actor or object of the statement.
 			* Agents or identified groups are equal when the same Inverse Functional Identifier is used in each object compared and those Inverse Functional Identifiers have equal values.
-			* For the purposes of this filter, anonymous groups that have members which match the specified agent or identified group based on their Inverse Functional Identifier as described above are considered a match
+			* For the purposes of this filter, groups that have members which match the specified agent based on their Inverse Functional Identifier as described above are considered a match
 			<br><br>See <a href="#actor">agent/group</a> object definition
 			for details.
 		</td>